rykroon/blog/content/posts/land-value-tax.md

 There’s a common phrase in discussions about taxation: *"If you want less of something, tax it."* This holds true for most types of taxes, but notably, **not** for land.

 Sales tax is a clear example.
 When everything you buy costs more than the sticker price, people are discouraged from spending.
-And since one person’s spending is another person’s income, this reduction slows economic activity.
+And since one person’s spending is another person’s income, this reduces economic activity.

 Property tax, as it's commonly implemented, taxes both the value of the land **and** the improvements made to it.
 When property taxes are high, homeowners may hesitate to invest in upgrades, like finishing a basement, building a deck, or adding a garage, because those improvements increase their tax bill.
 The result?
 Fewer construction jobs, less local spending, and reduced economic growth.